tomtx/tensorflow-cpu-gpu-inspector/README.md

 # TensorFlow Installation Check
-> Checks the Python architecture, path, and version.
+> This Python script checks the TensorFlow installation and functionality of available CPU/GPU devices.